NEO vs. Edmodo

 NEO Class catalog

-NEO has a free plan and costs about $6 per student per year for its Small school plan and $7 per student per year for its Enterprise plan.
+NEO has a free plan and charges about $6 per student per year for its Small school plan and $7 per student per year for its Enterprise plan.
 There are no setup fees, cancellation fees, storage fees, bandwidth fees, support fees, or other hidden costs.

 NEO Class page

-This was a comparison of the most important features of NEO and Edmodo.
-If you require additional information on NEO, please contact us.
+This presents a comparison of the most important features between NEO and Edmodo.

-This comparison paper was written in March 2016 based on publicly available documentation on both vendor's sites.
+This comparison paper was written in January 2019 based on publicly available documentation on both vendors' sites.
 It was prepared as a guide and is not intended to be exhaustive.
 The comparison information is for guidance only and does not constitute any contractual representation, warranty or obligation on our part.
 Liability for errors, omissions or consequential loss is expressly disclaimed.

 Since pricing and features can change rapidly, we do not represent that this information is up-to-date, and we encourage you to get the latest information directly from the vendor's web site.
 If you find any information in this comparison guide to be inaccurate, please contact us with details and we will correct the information within 72hrs.